movebank/movebank-api-doc/movebank-api.md

 ```

 ### Get event data from a study
-By default, requests for event data return the event-level dataset (the “tracking data” for location sensors) limited to the variables timestamp, location_lat, location_long, individual_id, tag_id (using internal Movebank identifiers), and including locations not associated with an animal (i.e. there is now `individual_id`) and locations marked as outliers.
+By default, requests for event data return the event-level dataset (the “tracking data” for location sensors) limited to the variables timestamp, location_lat, location_long, individual_id, tag_id (using internal Movebank identifiers) and including locations not associated with an animal (i.e. there is no `individual_id`) and locations marked as outliers.

 `https://www.movebank.org/movebank/service/direct-read?entity_type=event&study_id=2911040`